puyihua/neural_networks_for_machine_learning/Notes/Lecture9.md

 ![Screen Shot 2017-08-19 at 8.50.53 PM](https://i.loli.net/2017/08/19/59983624f162f.png)

-They are sophisticated and intricate.
+They are sophisticated and intricate.

 The best way master it is to revise the lecture 9 Page 19 again.

 And I will continue to explore a few days later, perhaps with the book *the methods for statistical learning* by Hang Li.